Contact an Experienced NJ Special Needs Trust (SNT) Attorney Today.

 Estate Planning With a Special Needs Trust

-If you leave money to a person with a disability outright, he or she will lose public benefits.
-After the assets are spent down to under $2,000, the child can go back on public benefits.
-All the money you have given will be lost.
-It is so easy to solve this mistake with a Special Needs Trust.
+If you leave money ($ $ $) to a person with a disability outright, he or she may lose his/her public benefits.
+Then after the assets are spent down to under $2,000, the child can go back on public benefits.
+All the money you give to the disabled child/person will be lost.
+It is so easy to avoid this mistake with a Special Needs Trust.

 Consult With a New Jersey Special Needs Trust Attorney Today